OS2iot/OS2iot-docs/source/maintenance-guide/maintenance-guide.rst

 Building locally
 ~~~~~~~~~~~~~~~~

-1. Install python if you do not already have it
+1. Make sure that you have Python installed, and that it is available in PATH
-2. Install sphinx: :code:`pip install sphinx`
+2. Run: :code:`pip install -r requirements.txt`
-3. Run :code:`make html` to generate HTML from the source.
+3. Run: :code:`make html` to generate the docs once or :code:`sphinx-autobuild source build` to rebuild contentiously.
+   a.
+The generated documentation can be found in /build/html/index.html or on the link shown in the CLI if using sphinx-autobuild
+4. For spelling check you can install "Code Spell Checker" assuming that you run Visual Code.

 ReadTheDocs will automatically pull changes pushed to the :code:`master` branch and build it.